engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 Logging data models offer metadata and context for the readable message output. *OpenTelemetry* supplies a standardized schema for a broad spectrum of shared fields.
 For product specific features we extend the schema with our necessary fields.

 For interoperability, we print our logs in a standardized parsable format, typically json.
 For distributed services reading the logs directly from the providing source proves impossible.
-Log aggregation. request id and hop counter additional to time
+Log aggregation. request id and hop counter additional to time or hard reference to trace.

+Log Correlation.
+Logs can be correlated with the rest of observability data in a few dimensions.

+By the time of execution.
+Logs, traces and metrics can record the moment of time or the range of time the execution took place.
+This is the most basic form of correlation.

+By the execution context, RequestId.
+This allows to directly correlate logs and traces that correspond to the same execution context.
+It also allows to correlate logs from different components of a distributed system that participated in the particular request execution.

+By the origin of the telemetry, also known as the Resource context.
+OpenTelemetry traces and metrics contain information about the Resource they come from.
+We extend this practice to logs by including the Resource in LogRecords.

+These 3 correlations can be the foundation of powerful navigational, filtering, querying and analytical capabilities.
+OpenTelemetry aims to record and collects logs in a manner that enables such correlations.

 Severity levels of log entries indicate the gravity of the stored information.
 The *OpenTelemetry* data model defines the following events, ordered in ascending severity.